tethysplatform/tethys/docs/glossary.rst

         An instance of an :term:`app class`.

     app class
-        A class defined in the :term:`app configuration file` that inherits from the ``AppBase`` class provided by the Tethys Apps plugin.
-This class implements several methods that are used to link apps with CKAN.
+        A class defined in the :term:`app configuration file` that inherits from the ``TethysAppBase`` class provided by the Tethys Platform.
+For more details on the app class, see :doc:`./supplementary/app_class`.

-    snippet
+    Gizmo
-    snippets
+    Gizmos
         Reusable view elements that can be inserted into a template using a single line of code.
 Examples include common GUI elements like buttons, toggle switches, and input fields as well as more complex elements like maps and plots.
+For more information on Gizmos, see :doc:`tethys_sdk/gizmos`.

     app configuration file
         A file located in the :term:`app package` and called :file:`app.py` by convention.
 This file contains the :term:`app class` that is used to configure apps.
 For more details on the app configuration file, see :doc:`./supplementary/app_class`.